Can You Travel to San Sebastián by Ferry?

 - Consideration: If the ferry to Santander is significantly cheaper, it could be a viable alternative, though it requires a longer drive (~2.5 hours).

-Option 2: From Plymouth to San Sebastiรกn
+Option 2: From Plymouth to San Sebastián

 The Plymouth to Santander route is the fastest crossing to Spain, making it the quickest option for those living near Plymouth.

-Option 3: From Ireland to San Sebastiรกn
+Option 3: From Ireland to San Sebastián

 - Alternative: Choose the ferry to Santander if you prefer visiting Santander or if the Santander ferry offers a better deal.

-Key Recommendations:
+Key recommendations:

-- Santander: Consider this option if itโs more affordable or if you prefer a shorter ferry crossing from Plymouth.
+- Santander: Consider this option if it’s more affordable or if you prefer a shorter ferry crossing from Plymouth.

 Prices and availability for this crossing